Plot commands

 Options:

-• -p<number> - sets active plot, acceptable values are 0 - 3
+- sets active plot, acceptable values are0 - 3

-• -f<number> - sets format in which are data plotted (if not specified, the default, usually the best option, will be used):
+- sets format in which are data sampled (if not specified, the default, usually the best option, will be used):0

-• -l - toggle on data logging.
-Flowing data is not shown in the plot but is redirected to flash memory.
-For further work with the data in flash memory and playback of this data take a look at proclog command
+- toggle on data logging.
+Flowing data is not streamed out but is redirected to flash memory.
+For further work with the data in flash memory and playback of this data take a look atproclog

-• -w - Synchronization option.
-If used, the command is blocking other execution until the current sample is sent (useful for more complex constructs).
+- Synchronization option.
+If used, the command is blocking other execution until the current sample is sent (useful for more complex constructs).-a

-• -a - plot array, X-axis are indices and Y-axis are values of an array.
+- select the array mode, X-axis are indices and Y-axis are values of an array.-q

-• -o - stops periodic sampling and plots only the current value (one call of the command with -o options always plots one value)
+- stops periodic sampling and shoots only a single sample (one call of the command with-o

 Return value